 Young’s Lobster Pound in Belfast serves up one of the freshest, no-frills lobster rolls on the coast.

-The lobster is tender and chilled, piled high on a soft bun with just the right amount of crunch from crisp lettuce—simple, classic, and all about the seafood.
+The lobster is tender and chilled, piled high on a soft bun with just the right amount of crunch from crisp lettuce.

 It’s a BYOB spot with amazing waterfront views of Belfast Harbor.